-I was recently interviewed by Levi Hug, an economics student at Eastern Oregon University.
+I was recently interviewed by Levi Hug, look an economics student at Eastern Oregon University.
 Here’s a sampling of the Q&A…

 Levi: What do you see that’s particularly special about microfinance, when compared to other forms of development?